 Here is an easy cut-and-paste craft.
 Remember to print enough pages before Sunday school.

-Download and print the shepherd staff with the three sheep.
+Download and print the FREE shepherd staff with the three sheep.
 Have the students color the staff brown or print on brown paper.

 Color the words with crayons or markers before cutting out the staff.

 Cut the staff and sheep out.
 Kids can either cut around the circle or the outline of the sheep.